 This document is also making the following assumptions, still to be validated with CCAMP WG:

-The topology information for the Ethernet and other OTN client layer access links is modelled using the YANG model defined in [CLIENT-TOPO].
+The topology information for the Ethernet Client access links is modelled using the YANG model defined in [CLIENT-TOPO].

+The topology information for the OTN and Transparent Client access links is modelled using the YANG model defined in [OTN-TOPO].

-The service information for Ethernet and other OTN client layer services are modelled using the YANG model defined in [Client-Signal].
+The mapping information for Ethernet and Transparent Client signals are modelled using the YANG model defined in [CLIENT-SIGNAL].

 Finally, the Network Elements (NEs) described in the scenarios used in document are using ODU switching.
 It is assumed that the ODU links are pre-configured and using mechanisms such as WDM wavelength, which are outside the scope of this document.

-Feedbacks provided to the IETF Working Groups

-The analysis done in this version of this document has triggered the following feedbacks to CCAMP and/or TEAS WG:

-To be added (if any)

 Terminology